King Inaugurates Arab Potash, Jordan Bromine Vital Projects In Ghor Al Safi

 During the visit to the Jordan Bromine Company, His Majesty inaugurated the NEBO project, representing an investment valued at around JD40 million, and also launched the EAGLE and LAVA projects, representing JD28.4 million investments.

-The King was briefed by JBC General Manager Samer Asfour on the NEBO project's goal of developing the company's bromine-based operations, which are used in the petroleum, pharmaceutical, and agricultural industries.
+The King was briefed by JBC General Manager Samer Asfour on the NEBO project's goal of developing the company's bromine-based operations, which are used in the petroleum, pharmaceutical, and agricultural industries, the statement said.

 Asfour said the JBC, established in 1999 as a joint venture between the Arab Potash Company and the US-based company Albemarle Corporation, is one of the world's largest exporters of bromine, meeting a third of global demand for the substance, with its products reaching 36 countries.